mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Look I don't really have a good explanation for this so I'm just gonna post the screenshot.
 ![Screenshot of 1300 CYBER1]()
+*The planet may be dying, but we live in a truly unparalleled age of content.*

-You better _believe_ I smashed that call button on `1300 CYBER1`.
+You _know_ I smashed that call button on `1300 CYBER1`.
 Did they just make it `1300 CYBER` then realise you need one more digit for a phone number?
 Incredible.
-The planet may be dying, but we live in a truly unparalleled age of content.

 ### Calling 1300 `c y b e r       o n e`

+"Yes yes hello, ring ring, is this 1300 cyber one"?
+They _have_ to say yes if you ask that.
+They're legally obligated.

 I told the person who picked up that I wanted to report a security issue "where the personal identification information of a former member of parliament was publicly exposed", and they gave me an email address for [ASD](https://www.asd.gov.au/) (the Australian equivalent of the NSA).